Changeit: Reimagining the Alaska Airlines flight change experience

 Human Centered Design & Engineering Undergraduate Capstone | Jan. - June 2019

-Skills: Competitive analysis, User research (surveys, interviews, usability test), paper prototyping, high fidelity prototype (Sketch)
+Skills: Competitive analysis, User research (surveys, interviews, usability tests), paper prototyping, high fidelity prototyping (Sketch)

 Role: Content strategist and research program manager